margauxlep/project-clezemath/index.md

 <h1 style="color: #990000;">What shootings generated the most reaction?</h1>

+> Shocking that The Times believes a known or suspected terrorist should be able to legally purchase firearms and explosives.
+(Dianne Feinstein)

 For each shooting, we defined a **reaction score**.
 The reaction score was computed as the **relative increase** between the total number of quotes during the 10 days before the shooting and the total number of quotes during the 10 days after the shooting.
 Although imperfect, it captures how much more (or less) the media have been talking about guns after the shooting.

 The following map shows all 48 shootings by location. **The larger the circle, the larger the corresponding media outrage**.
 You can hover each point to get extra information about the shooting (location type, weapon type, gender of shooter...).
 <iframe src="map.html" width="100%" height=500 frameBorder="0"></iframe>

 <h1 style="color: #990000;">What features are likely to influence the reaction?</h1>

+> 91 percent of suspected terrorists who attempted to buy guns in America walked away with the weapon they wanted.
+(Patrick Murphy)

 Some shootings made it very clear, **the number of fatalities is not the only factor that influences the amount of reaction generated** by a shooting.
 Indeed, the most influential shooting according to our reaction score had only 3 fatalities.
 Differences like the location of the shooting (e.g. School, Religious place, Workplace) and the weapon type can influence the following media outrage, covering and debate.